 Surprisingly enough, the name of uber-atheist Madalyn Murray O'Hair is not on the Supreme Court ruling that outlawed official prayers in school (unofficial or personal and private prayer in school has never been outlawed).
 But this is the ruling that started the Culture Wars.
 Brown v.
 Board of Education stuck in a lot of craws, but segregation could easily be carried on simply because blacks and whites tend to live in different neighborhoods.
 Also, the courts have no enforcement capability of their own, and their ability to compel governments to do anything is limited.
 Local governments made the process a slog through hip deep mud, and in reality much of the progress was made by Congress stepping in, but most of all, the evolving attitudes of Americans themselves.
 And the real problem with segregation, the inequality of schools, persists because of the local funding of schools based mostly on property taxes.
 (My evil twin wonders if we might not be much better off had the Court said "you can have separate schools, but they will be equal, right down to the number of bristles on the janitor's broom.")
 So people grumbled about Brown, but formal segregation was becoming a laughingstock anyway, and the actual impact could be blunted.
 Whites weren't officially supreme, but they continued to hold power, anyway.
 But Engel v.
 Vitale declared unequivocally that Christianity could not have any official standing.
 The notion that the government couldn't declare any one denomination supreme was generally accepted, but most people took it for granted that America was religious and specifically Christian.

 Well, here it is, the arch-nemesis of the Right.
 Roe v.
 Wade has it all: rejection of yet another Judaeo-Christian standard, judicial fiat, intrusion into States' rights, allowing the "undeserving" to escape consequences for their actions, legitimizing extramarital sex, a regular perfect judicial storm.
+But it was Engle v.
+Vitale that launched the Culture Wars.
+In comparison, Roe v.
+Wade merely "made the rubble bounce."

 Judicial Activism: In the 1960's and 1970's, the Right was condemning judicial activism while the Left was denying it existed at all.
 Legalizing abortion and outlawing publicly supported expression of religion weren't activist; they were simply the natural, inevitable state of things.
 Now we lave liberals blasting judicial activism in Citizens United.
 But a little reading of conservative opinion shows just how laughable the notion of a "conservative activist" Supreme Court is.
 When the rulings on conservatives' hate lists start falling like dominoes, then we have a conservative activist court.